Distributed Bandits: Probabilistic Communication on $d$-regular Graphs: Simulation Results

 \subsection{Validating Remark \ref{rem:dregprob}}

-Figure \ref{Fig:d_time} shows the expected group cumulative regret for different $d$ values when links of the communication graph independently fail with probability 0.5.
-The orange solid curve corresponds to the case where $d=2,$ i.e., a circle graph.
-The blue dashed curve corresponds to the case where $d=10.$ The green dotted curve corresponds to the case where $d=19,$ which is a complete graph.
+In this section we provide simulation results in the case that observations received by an agent from its neighbors are noisy.
+We let communication noise be a zero mean Gaussian noise with variance 1.
+Figure \ref{Fig:d_time} shows the expected group cumulative regret for different values of $d$ when links of the communication graph independently fail with probability 0.5.
+The orange solid curve corresponds to the circle graph where $d=2$.
+The blue dashed curve corresponds to $d=10.$ The green dotted curve corresponds to $d=19$, which is the complete graph.
 These results illustrate that the expected group cumulative regret is logarithmic in time and decreases with increasing $d.$

 Figure \ref{Fig:d_prob} shows how group regret changes with edge failure probability for $d=2, d=10$ and $d=19$.
 The expected group cumulative regret at the end of the time horizon $T=1000$ is plotted.
-Results show that for each graph expected cumulative group regret decreases monotonically with increasing $p$.
+Results show that for each graph expected cumulative group regret decreases monotonically, on average, with increasing $p$.
 Further notice that the rate of decay of expected group cumulative regret increases monotonically with increasing $d.$ The results illustrate that group regret decreases with increasing $p$ as $\frac{1}{1+pd}$ thus validating the statement in Remark \ref{rem:dregprob}.